Alternate Route from Suiattle Pass to Holden Village and Lucerne

 Holden Copper Mine

-As you approach Holden you may see the gravel fields on south side of the river.
-This is a large EPA superfund clean-up site built to remove arsenic, Lead, molybdenum, sulfer-pyrite, and uranium from the runoff from huge tailings piles left when the mine was closed in 1957.
-The mine produce mostly copper but also gold and zinc and employed about 600 people.
-The clean-up project started in 2012 and was completed in 2016.
-An underground barrier wall was built, and the creek rerouted, to prevent runoff from entering the creek.
+As you approach Holden you may see the gravel fields on the south side of the river.
+This is a large EPA superfund clean-up site.
+It was built to remove arsenic, lead, molybdenum, sulfur-pyrite, and uranium from the runoff from huge tailings piles left when the mine was closed in 1957.

+The mine produced mostly copper but also gold and zinc and employed about 600 people.
 The site was claimed the summer of 1896 by James Henry Holden who found a copper outcropping there.
 But mining operations did not begin until 1938, 20 years after his death.

 Holden Village